RoadieHQ/roadie-backstage-plugins/CONTRIBUTING.md

 ## Types of Contributions

-This repository will gather the plugins we have worked on, so contribution is more than welcome both in this repository, and in a scope of a particular plugin.
+This repository will gather the plugins we have worked on, so contribution is more than welcome both in this repository in general, and in a scope of a particular plugin.

 ### Report bugs